oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 Add a custom_properties column to vm_interface for NICs, and a custom_properties column to images of type TEXT.

-TBD: Check if any views should be updated.
+TBD: Check if any views and stored procedures should be updated.

 ##### DAOs